SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 > - The examples are simplified and not meant to represent best practices for IDE action implementation.
 They are only intended for exploration purposes to get a high-level idea.
 > - All examples use `CL_DEMO_OUTPUT_CLOUD` to retrieve HTML output of data objects.
 Note that this class is intended for demo purposes only.
 > - **NOTE**: The use of IDE actions is your responsibility.
 Development and use are up to you.
 Refer to [this repository's disclaimer](./README.md#%EF%B8%8F-disclaimer) and the [disclaimer in the IDE action documentation](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/working-with-ide-actions).
 > - Be particularly mindful of the potential security risks when importing external content, which the simplified example code below does not address.
-The example code also uses dynmamic programming techniques.
+The example code also uses dynamic programming techniques.
 They can pose a security risk.
 Refer to the [Dynamic Programming cheat sheet](06_Dynamic_Programming.md) and the ABAP Keyword Documentation.

 **Demo IDE Actions Using `CL_DEMO_OUTPUT_CLOUD`**